 - You want to publish the amount of average data per device to Power BI.

 As a result, the equation becomes:

-This means we can change the original query to the following:
+Given this configuration, you can change the original query to the following:

-If the password has changed since your job was created or last authenticated, you need to re-authenticate your Power BI account.
+If the password has changed since your job was created or last authenticated, you need to reauthenticate your Power BI account.
 If Azure Multi-Factor Authentication is configured on your Azure Active Directory (Azure AD) tenant, you also need to renew Power BI authorization every two weeks.
 If you don't renew, you could see symptoms such as a lack of job output or an

 After the authorization has been refreshed with Power BI, a green alert appears in the authorization area to reflect that the issue has been resolved.